elastic/connectors/docs/reference/onedrive.md

 # OneDrive Connector

-The [Elastic OneDrive connector](../connectors/sources/onedrive.py) is provided in the Elastic connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+The [Elastic OneDrive connector](../connectors/sources/onedrive.py) is built with the Elastic connectors Python framework and is available as a self-managed [connector client](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).

 ## Availability and prerequisites